UIKit0/fmp/readme.txt

 ===============================
-Flash Module Player version 1.2
+Flash Module Player version 1.3
 ===============================

-Copyright (C) 2008, 2009 Kostas Michalopoulos
+Copyright (C) 2008-2010 Kostas Michalopoulos and Mike Wiering

 This is the full source code of the Flash MOD Player, an Amiga Protracker/SoundTracker MOD music file player for Flash 9 and newer versions